Jahans3/palindromes/docs/API.md

 All routes relative to `/api/v1`

 ## Get palindromes
-Returns the last 10 palindromes the API has received
+Returns the last 10 palindromes the API has received in the last 10 minutes

 * Method: `GET`
 * Path: `/palindromes`